 If you have kids who are now young adults, you may be finding that you have extra time on your hands.
 So maybe now is a good time to take up a new hobby or pastime.

 You could try your hand at something that you’ve always wanted to.
-You might fancy doing something crafty at home or take an online class to learn a new language or skill.
-Try contacting your local college for details of their adult education classes, or looking for online courses that you can do from home.
+If you fancy doing something crafty at home, you could take up knitting or crochet, or look at online scrapbook designs for scrapbooking inspiration.
+If you’d like to learn a new language or skill, try contacting your local college for details of their adult education classes, or looking for online courses that you can do from home.

 Or, it may be that you want to pick up an old hobby.
 Did you take piano lessons at school, or perhaps you used to enjoy tap dancing as a child?
 You might be a little rusty now, but why not take a refresher course and see if you can pick it back up.